 - if a robot leaves the arena and no contact has taken place, then the fight will be restarted.
 This is to be thought of like a tennis "let" and can only happen once per fight.

-- If both robots fall in the pit or are otherwise knocked out at the same time then the aggressor rule comes into play. this states that the robot that CLEARLY instigated the impact wins.
+- If both robots fall in the pit or are otherwise knocked out at the same time then the aggressor rule comes into play.
+This states that the robot that CLEARLY instigated the impact wins.
 If there is no clear instigator the robots are reset and the fight continues from the time of impact.

 - If a battery becomes exposed during a fight then that robot has lost. - This is due to safety!